 - 5. Aggregate cancer risk for U.S. population.
-Fludioxonil has been put in "Group D"- not classifiable as to human carcinogenicity via relevant routes of exposure and therefore this risk assessment is not required. - 6.
+The Agency has classified fluroxypyr as "not likely" to be a human carcinogen, therefore this risk assessment is not required. - 6.
 Determination of safety.
-Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, and to infants and children from aggregate exposure to fludioxonil residues.
+Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, and to infants and children from aggregate exposure to fluroxypyr residues.